 Can you use the OnePlus Buds Z for phone calls?

 Microphone quality is fine, but at the end of the day, the OnePlus Buds Z still uses an embedded mic system which has its limitations.
 You can skate by with these for conference calls, and take casual calls without issue, but audio clips quite often and background noise can be heard at all times.
 We recommend taking calls inside with these buds when you can, because your friend on the other end of the call will hear all of the wind and street noise that surrounds you.

 OnePlus Buds Z microphone demo:

 OnePlus Buds vs OnePlus Buds Z: Which is the best OnePlus Buds?

-The OnePlus Buds Z afford better sound quality than the OnePlus Buds.
+The OnePlus Buds Z has better, more consistent sound quality than the OnePlus Buds.
 This may come as a surprise since the OnePlus Buds is pricier than the Buds Z, but it’s a physical limitation of how the OnePlus Buds leaves your ear canal unsealed.
 This introduces background noise that masks your music and makes it hard to hear detail.
 A mediocre fit with the OnePlus Buds Z feels more secure than an ideal fit with the original model.
 Both earbuds are water-resistant, but the Buds Z has the OnePlus Buds beat here too: the former is IP55-rated, while the latter is just IPX4-rated.
 You can do most cardio workouts with either headset, but the cheaper version is ultimately more comfortable and durable.

 Must read: OnePlus Buds review

 There are still some redeeming qualities of the OnePlus Buds, though.
 If you live in a busy area and like to keep an ear on your surroundings at all times, the OnePlus Buds is the way to go.
 Sure, sound quality takes a hit, but if it keeps you safe and aware of oncoming traffic, it’s well worth the sacrifice.
 Another perk of OnePlus’ debut true wireless earbuds is wireless charging.
 It isn’t necessary for most of us, but it’s still a cool party trick.